gernotnikolaus/gernotnikolaus.github.io/index.md

         Nikolaus, G., Dabiri, Z., Vozenilek, V., Behre, E. Flood vulnerability mapping using a multi-dimensional approach and open data: A Tehsil-level case study in Punjab, Pakistan.
 (Manuscript in preparation)
     </li>
     <li>
         Nikolaus, G., Dabiri, Z., Vozenilek, V., Behre, E. (2025).
 Assessment of flood susceptibility using AHP and remote sensing-derived products: A case study in Punjab, Pakistan.
-Accepted for publication in the AGIT Conference Series Journal (2025), University Library of PLUS, and to be presented at the AGIT 2025 Symposium for Applied Geoinformatics in Salzburg, Austria.
+Accepted for publication in the AGIT Conference Series Journal (2025), University Library of PLUS.
     </li>
     <li>
      Flood Vulnerability in Punjab, Pakistan: A Geospatial Analysis and Cartographic Approach (Master's Thesis)